New York Attorneys for Electric Shock Accidents

 - Failure to warn about potential hazards

 If you have received an electric shock on someone else’s property, talk to an experienced New York premises liability attorney as soon as possible.
 Property owners have a duty to keep you safe.
-When they neglect this duty, they may be held accountable for compensating you for your injuries and accident-related financial losses.
+They may be held accountable for compensating you for your injuries and accident-related financial losses when they neglect this duty.

 Contact an Experienced New York Premises Liability Attorney Now